Douglas O-2

-The Douglas O-2 was a 1920s American observation aircraft built by the Douglas Aircraft Company.
+The Douglas O-2 was a 1920s American observation aircraft built by the Douglas Aircraft Company, powered by the Liberty engine of WW1 fame, with some later variants using other engines.
+It was developed into several versions, with 879 being produced in total.
+It was used in combat by the Chinese Air Force in the 1930s and also was the basis for a successful mailplane version.

 Development

 The important family of Douglas observation aircraft sprang from two XO-2 prototypes, the first of which was powered by the 420 hp (313 kW) Liberty V-1650-1 V-engine and test-flown in the autumn of 1924.
 The second XO-2 was powered by the 510 hp (380 kW) Packard 1A-1500 Vee engine, which proved unreliable.
-The US Army ordered 45 O-2 production aircraft in 1925, these retaining the XO-2's welded steel tube fuselage, wooden wings and overall fabric covering but at the same time introducing aluminum panels on the forward fuselage.
+The US Army ordered 45 O-2 production aircraft in 1925, which retained the XO-2's welded steel tube fuselage, wooden wings, and overall fabric covering.
+It introduced aluminum panels on the forward fuselage.
 The XO-2 had been flown with short and long-span wings, the latter giving improved handling and therefore being specified for the production aircraft.
-The fixed tailskid landing gear included a main unit of the divided type, the horizontal tail surface was strut braced, and the engine was cooled by a tunnel radiator.
+The fixed tailskid landing gear included a main unit of the divided type, the horizontal tail surface was strut-braced, and the engine was cooled by a tunnel radiator.

-The O-2 proved to be a conventional but very reliable biplane which soon attracted orders for 25 more aircraft: 18 O-2A machines equipped for night flying and six O-2B dual-control command aircraft for the US Army, plus one civil O-2BS modified specially for James McKee, who made a remarkable trans-Canada flight in September 1926.
-In 1927 the O-2BS was adapted as a three-seater with a radial engine.
+The O-2 proved to be a conventional but very reliable biplane, which soon attracted orders for 25 more aircraft: 18 O-2A machines equipped for night flying and six O-2B dual-control command aircraft for the US Army, plus one civil O-2BS modified specially for James McKee, who made a remarkable trans-Canada flight in September 1926.
+In 1927, the O-2BS was adapted as a three-seater with a radial engine.

 The O-2Hs were an entirely new design but continued the same basic model number.
 Major differences were heavily staggered wings, a more compact engine installation, and clean landing gear secured to the fuselage.

+Douglas produced 879 of all variants, with 770 going to the U.S. military.